 For those sports fans out there, think of Phase One in light of the old saying “Offense fills the seats, but defense wins championships.”
 Look out for Phase Two where we discuss the high-flying offense of succession planning.

-If you haven’t already and you’d like to discuss developing a succession plan, you can schedule an.
+If you haven’t already and you’d like to discuss developing a succession plan, you can schedule an introductory call here.

 1. The Economist – “Succession Failure” – February 4th, 2016